Feature Identification via the Empirical NTK

-The idea behind the derivation is that if we take a limit where the changes in a model's weights $W_\mu$ over training are small enough that we can truncate a Taylor expansion of the model in its weights to first order while maintaining a good approximation, then perhaps we can resum the {\bf linearized approximation} to how the model changes at each step of gradient descent to get a closed-form formula for the function learned by the model.
+The idea behind the derivation is that if the changes in a model's weights $W_\mu$ during training are small enough that we can truncate a Taylor expansion of the model in its weights to first order while maintaining a good approximation, then perhaps we can resum the {linearized approximation} to how the model changes at each step of gradient descent to get a closed-form formula for the function learned by the model.